Lissy93/dashy/docs/development-guides.md

 <p class="results">{{ myResults }}</p>
 ```

-**Styling**
+#### **Styling**

 Styles can be written your your widget within the `<style>` block.

-There are several color variables used by widgets, which extend from the base pallete.
+There are several color variables used by widgets, which extend from the base palette.
 Using these enables users to override colors to theme their dashboard, if they wish.
 The variables are: `--widget-text-color`, `--widget-background-color` and `--widget-accent-color`

 ```vue
 <style scoped lang="scss">